 - Difficulty breathing

-However, if your symptoms worsen or start to lead to breathing difficulties, consult medical attention immediately.
+If f your symptoms worsen or start to lead to breathing difficulties, consult medical attention immediately.

 What is an RSV Nasal Swab?